The In-Between Season

 Join Me for a Live December Gathering

-On Tuesday, December 3rd, I’ll be hosting a free 60-minute online gathering called
+On Tuesday, December 3, I’ll be hosting a free 50-minute online gathering called

 The Call to Return: Beginning Your Hero’s Journey.

-It’s part reflection, part conversation—a chance to pause before the year ends.
+It’s part reflection, part conversation — a chance to pause before the year ends and to prepare for the slower, more introspective season ahead.

 You’ll leave with: